 - Face ID recalibration: If the original Face ID module is being transferred to a new screen, the technician must recalibrate it.
 Skipping this step can permanently disable Face ID, so it’s a non-negotiable part of quality repair.

-OLED (Organic Light Emitting Diode) displays are used throughout the iPhone 12, 13, 14, 15, and 16 lineup, offering deeper blacks, higher contrast, and improved color accuracy.
-Older models such as the iPhone XR and iPhone 11 use LCD technology.
-OLED display replacements may require additional setup for features such as Face ID and True Tone, which can slightly extend the overall repair process depending on the model and technician.
+Apple uses OLED (Organic Light Emitting Diode) displays across the iPhone 12, 13, 14, 15, and 16 lineup to deliver deeper blacks, higher contrast, and more accurate colors.
+In contrast, older models such as the iPhone XR and iPhone 11 use LCD displays.
+As a result, technicians often need to perform additional setup after replacing an OLED display, especially for features like Face ID and True Tone.
+Consequently, these extra calibration steps can slightly increase the overall repair time, depending on the iPhone model and the technician’s repair process.

 iPhone Display Repair Time by Model